 The earliest signs of mesothelioma are usually confused with those of respiratory diseases.
-This is why the condition remains untreated for most people until when it is too late.
+This is why the condition remains untreated for most people until it is too late.
 The location of cancer will also determine the kind of symptoms and signs to expect.
 It takes a keen oncologist to probe further for mesothelioma.

-Despite numerous reported mesothelioma cases, this remains to be one of the fatal forms of cancer that is almost untreatable.
+Despite numerous reported mesothelioma cases, this remains one of the fatal forms of cancer that is almost untreatable.
 The signs and symptoms of mesothelioma could be very common which is why the patient may just take it for granted.
 Sometimes the symptoms could also be non-specific which often results in a very late diagnosis since they could be mistaken as a result of more common diseases.
 For instance, mesothelioma symptoms are frequently mistaken for signs of pneumonia.

 More often than not the symptoms start manifesting from two to three months before mesothelioma is detected.
 And these symptoms may appear only after 30 to 50 years after exposure to asbestos.

 The following are common early symptoms of mesothelioma.
 If you or your loved one is suffering from any of the following symptoms immediately check with your physician.
+These include:

 - Blood in the sputum